auth0/docs/articles/link-accounts/user-initiated-linking/index.md

 The recommended implementation is to use [Universal Login](/hosted-pages/login).
 You can find detailed guidance on how to do just that at our [JavaScript Quickstart](/quickstart/spa/vanillajs).

-If you choose instead to embed the [Lock](/libraries/lock/v11) widget or the [auth0.js library](/libraries/auth0js/v9) in your app, you can review the sample code for this tutorial in the [Auth0 jQuery Single Page App Account Linking Sample](https://github.com/auth0-samples/auth0-link-accounts-sample/tree/master/SPA) repo on Github.
+If you choose instead to embed the [Lock](/libraries/lock/v11) widget or the [auth0.js library](/libraries/auth0js/v9) in your app, you can review the sample code for this tutorial in the [Auth0 jQuery Single-Page App Account Linking Sample](https://github.com/auth0-samples/auth0-link-accounts-sample/tree/master/SPA) repo on Github.

-If you don't use Lock at all, but call the Authentication API directly, follow our tutorial, [Call API Using the Single-Page Login Flow](/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow) tutorial.
+If you don't use Lock at all, but call the Authentication API directly, follow our tutorial, [Call API Using the Implicit Flow](/flows/guides/implicit/call-api-implicit) tutorial.

 ## Step 2: User initiates account linking